solid/authorization-panel/proposals/evaluation/uc-1-consent.md

 # Consent Workflow Use Cases

-## Agent grants access to an application to a selected subset of data across pods
+## Agent grants access to an application to a selected subset of data

-Alice wants to use an application called FinanceInsight to help her understand trends in her cashflow and spending activity, using financial data stored in her Pod and data linked from there to transactions she made with others such as her electricity provider, telecom agency, supermarket, bank, etc...
+Alice wants to use an application called FinanceInsight to help her understand trends in her cashflow and spending activity, using financial data stored in her personal and work pods.
+First she'll needs to grant FinanceInsight access to that data across her two pods.

-Alice needs to grant FinanceInsight access to the financial data on her Pod and limit its access to most other data there.
-She does want the App to fetch data from the services she used online, as those contain rich metadata that will allow it to categorize her financial activity.
-For example, even though her credit card will show only the total sum of the goods she bought, the supermarket web site will have the full list of goods bought in machine readable format for each transaction, with information on the type of goods, links to the producers,...
+Since she has a lot of other data in her pod that isn't finance related, she needs to grant FinanceInsight access only to exactly the data it needs.

-She wants to limit the App's ability to do anything other than read data from those other services, even though she herself is able to use her browser to make purchases online from them.
+Because there's a lot of finance data spread across her pods, along with some data that is related in context, she needs help to make sure that she's giving FinanceInsight access to all of the data it needs to operate, but no more.

 Alice has a trusted party handling authorization that helps her interpret the kind of data that FinanceInsight needs, and then presents the access decisions to her